nostoz/deribit_volatility_download_and_visualize/README.md

 ## Installation

 This program requires Python 3.6 or higher and an InfluxDB database if you wish to store the market data in a time-series DB.
+The following python modules are required:
+- influxdb_client : python client to interact with InfluxDB database
+- scipy : required for cubic spline interpolation of the smile
+- tqdm : used to display the progression when processing the downloaded market data files

 ## Usage